 Richmond, VA Crime

 Thinking about moving to this community, but wondering if Richmond is a safe place to live?
-Crime-wise, Richmond score isn’t stellar, to say the very least, but its property crime rate accounts far more for Richmond’s F rating on Areavibes than its violent crime rate.
+The Richmond, VA crime rate is higher than average, but there are still many safe places to live in the city.
 Richmond’s violent crime rate is 22% higher than the national average, with the murder rate here being 23.8 per 100,000 people, rape at 19.8 per 100,000, robbery at 166.9 per 100,000, and assault at 252.7 per 100,000.

 Richmond’s property crime rate is worse than it’s violent crime rate by several degrees, being 59% higher than the national average, primarily because of a massive amount of theft.
 Burglaries occur at a rate of 427.4 per 100,000 people, theft at 2,702.0 per 100,000, and vehicle theft at 370.1 per 100,000.